 For position players: (The number of runs above average a player is worth in his batting, baserunning and fielding + adjustment for position + adjustment for league + the number of runs provided by a replacement-level player) / runs per win

 For pitchers: Different WAR computations use either RA9 or FIP.
 Those numbers are adjusted for league and ballpark.
 Then, using league averages, it is determined how many wins a pitcher was worth based on those numbers and his innings pitched total.

 Note: fWAR refers to Fangraphs' calculation of WAR. bWAR or rWAR refer to Baseball-Reference's calculation.
 And WARP refers to Baseball Prospectus' statistic "Wins Above Replacement Player."
 The calculations differ slightly -- for instance, fWAR uses FIP in determining pitcher WAR, while bWAR uses RA9.
 But all three stats answer the same question: How valuable is a player in comparison to replacement level?

-Watch: Billy Burns thrives with the bat, on the bases and on defense, raising his Wins Above Replacement.
+Watch: Billy Hamilton thrives with the bat, on the bases and on defense, raising his Wins Above Replacement total.